dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

     - *Prompt for consent on the secure desktop*: When an operation requires elevation of privilege, the user is prompted on the secure desktop to select either Permit or Deny.
 If the user selects Permit, the operation continues with the user's highest available privilege.
     - *Prompt for credentials*: When an operation requires elevation of privilege, the user is prompted to enter an administrative user name and password.
 If the user enters valid credentials, the operation continues with the applicable privilege.
     - *Prompt for consent*: When an operation requires elevation of privilege, the user is prompted to select either Permit or Deny.
 If the user selects Permit, the operation continues with the user's highest available privilege.
     - *Prompt for consent for non-Windows binaries*: When an operation for a non-Microsoft application requires elevation of privilege, the user is prompted on the secure desktop to select either Permit or Deny.
-If the user selects Permit, the operation continues with the user's highest available privilege.  <br><br>
+If the user selects Permit, the operation continues with the user's highest available privilege.

   **Default**: Prompt for consent on the secure desktop